certik/hermes2d/doc/src/tutorial.rst

 Loading Mesh
 ------------

-As a ``Hello world'' example, let us load the mesh we have just created, and display it in a window.
+As a ''Hello world'' example, let us load the mesh we have just created, and display it in a window.
 The main.cpp file that we are going to discuss can be found `here <http://hpfem.org/git/gitweb.cgi/hermes2d.git/blob/HEAD:/tutorial/01-mesh/main.cpp>`_.
 Every main.cpp file in the git repo contains lots of comments and instructions.
 Skipping those, the `main.cpp <http://hpfem.org/git/gitweb.cgi/hermes2d.git/blob/HEAD:/tutorial/01-mesh/main.cpp>`_ file of example 01-mesh/ begins with creating an instance of the class Mesh.
-This class contains the method load() which is used to load the mesh file:
+In order to load the mesh file, you have to create a mesh loader class (in our case that is ``H2DReader``) and call the method ``load()``:
 ::

     #include "hermes2d.h"